ChristofSchwarz/qs_log4net_appender/smtp1/README.md

 Download <a href="https://raw.githubusercontent.com/ChristofSchwarz/qs_log4net_appender/master/smtp1/LocalLogConfig.xml">here</a>
 and save it into folder C:\ProgramData\Qlik\Sense\Scheduler of your Sense Server node.

 This SMTP appender config assume that you have **multiple groups of recipients for different apps**.
+For this reason there are two (or more) appenders blocks defined, called like SendMail1, SendMail2 ...
+This is defined on the top of the file and also included in the <appender-ref> tag at the bottom.

 To accomplish this, there are sections with "whitelists" of filter settings, and one with the rest ("blacklist").